 Xbox Accessibility Guidelines V2.0

-The Xbox Accessibility Guidelines (or "XAGs") are a set of best practices that have been developed in partnership with industry experts and members of the Gaming & Disability community.
+The Xbox Accessibility Guidelines (XAGs) are a set of best practices that have been developed in partnership with industry experts and members of the Gaming & Disability Community.

-They are intended for designers to generate ideas, for developers as guardrails when developing their games, and for test teams as a checklist to validate the accessibility of their titles.
-The XAGs are not intended to act as a checklist to validate any type of compliance or legal requirements.
+These guidelines are intended for designers as a catalyst for generating ideas, for developers as guardrails when developing their games, and for test teams as a checklist to validate the accessibility of their titles.
+The XAGs aren't intended to act as a checklist to validate any type of compliance or legal requirements.
 Rather, they seek to ensure that the user experience in a game is enjoyable and playable for everyone.
 When everyone plays, we all win.

 States the overall desired impact that proper implementation of the guidelines in each XAG will have on players.

-Provides an introduction to players with disabilities who often experience barriers related to gameplay elements addressed in each XAG.
+Provides an introduction to players with disabilities.
+They often experience barriers related to gameplay elements that are addressed in each XAG.

-Scoping questions are intended to help developers get a better understanding of “where to start.”
-This section lists primary game elements and mechanics that are directly related to each XAG, and prompts developers to determine whether or not their title contains these elements.
+Intended to help developers get a better understanding of where to start.
+This section lists primary game elements and mechanics that are directly related to each XAG.
+This section also prompts developers to determine whether their title contains these elements.

 Background and foundational information

-This section is present in certain XAGs that address more complex topics.
-It provides “101” introductory information that can help those new to accessibility more easily understand XAG criteria and implementation.
+Present in certain XAGs that address more complex topics.
+This section provides basic, introductory information that can help those new to accessibility more easily understand XAG criteria and implementation.

 Key areas to target

-Provides a list of key game areas and elements directly related to each XAG.
-Developers should ensure that the elements identified in this section are not overlooked when implementing guidance.
+Provides a list of key game areas and elements that are directly related to each XAG.
+Developers should ensure that the elements identified in this section aren't overlooked when implementing guidance.

-Provides a prescriptive set of guidance that helps ensure games provide the minimum amount of accessible components to eliminate common barriers that most players with disabilities experience in games.
+Provides a prescriptive set of guidance that helps ensure games provide the minimum amount of accessible components.
+This eliminates common barriers that most players with disabilities experience in games.

-Provides a list of disability personas that are most likely to be impacted by the guidance in each XAG.
+Provides a list of disability personas that are most likely to be affected by the guidance in each XAG.

 Resources and tools

-Provides a list of external articles, videos, and other resources related to each XAG for readers interested in learning more about a particular aspect of game accessibility.
+Provides a list of external articles, videos, and other resources that are related to each XAG for readers who are interested in learning more about a particular aspect of game accessibility.

-Thank you to the developers and publishers who have graciously approved the use of their game content to be published in this document
+Thank you to the developers and publishers who have graciously approved the use of their game content to be published in these guidelines.

-These guidelines were last updated on February 16th, 2021.
-A version history can be found in the changelog.
+These guidelines were last updated on February 16, 2021.
+A version history can be found in the change log.

 In this section